 In this case, perhaps at least a thousand words, considering that it’s among the most evocative photographs set in the recording studio at 2648 West Grand.
 You see a sixteen-year-old Stevie Wonder, harp in hands, with Funk Brothers Robert White, Earl Van Dyke and James Jamerson, and songwriter Sylvia Moy.
 The shot was likely taken in March 1967 – fifty years ago! – as this crew was committing “I Was Made To Love Her” to tape.
 A similar photo, which included the record’s producer, Henry “Hank” Cosby, was serviced to the trade press that summer, when the single was close to the top of the Billboard Hot 100.

 It’s the lone woman in the picture who’s the subject of attention here.
 Sylvia Moy was co-writer of “I Was Made To Love Her” and a number of other Wonder works, and may be the least recognised of the five people present.
-Which is not to call Moy an unknown: any decent book about Stevie acknowledges her part in his career, and Sylvia explained that to me herself some years ago (check the excerpt from The Billboard Book of Number One Rhythm & Blues Hits elsewhere on this site).
+Which is not to call Moy an unknown: any decent book about Stevie acknowledges her part in his career, and Sylvia explained that to me herself some years ago.

 Stevie, too, was happy to credit Sylvia in public.
 “You can still hear her influence on the words I write today,” he told a music industry seminar in 1977, after the release of his monumental Songs In The Key of Life.